sglavoie/sglavoie.github.io/content/learnings/0042_book_summary_learning_go_idiomatic_approach_real_world_go_programming.md

 - Types are mandatory.
 - The `return` keyword is mandatory (except for `main`) if the function has a return type.
 - Nothing goes between the input parameters and the start of the block if there's no return type.
 - Go has no named or optional input parameters: you can pass structs instead.
-In practice, that probably means the function is trying to do too much.
+In practice, that probably means the function is trying to do too much if you need this feature.
 - Go supports variadic parameters (e.g., the `fmt.Println` function) with `...` right before the type: they are used as a slice inside the function.
 - Functions can return multiple values.
 They must all be returned, comma-separated.
 Unlike Python which uses tuples, Go uses the comma to separate the individual values.
 - The error is always the last parameter a function will return.
 If no error occurred, it will be `nil`.